openframeworks/ofBook/chapters/game_design/chapter.md

 };
 ```

-It’ll function like this (a lot like the bullet):
+It'll function like this (a lot like the bullet):

 ```cpp
 void Life::setup(ofImage * _img) {